 Sail in Off-Season or to Less Popular Destinations

 You are more likely to get an upgrade on a ship that is not full.
 If you plan your cruise vacation in the off-season or to a less popular destination, you will either get a great deal on the price and/or an upgrade to a higher cabin category.
-Savvy cruise travelers who love the onboard experience have long recognized the bargains in repositioning cruises because they feature more sea days and less ports.Continue to 9 of 10 below.
+Savvy cruise travelers who love the onboard experience have long recognized the bargains in repositioning cruises because they feature more sea days and fewer ports.Continue to 9 of 10 below.

 09 of 10

 Look for Cruise Ship with Relatively Few Inside Cabins

 Since the cheapest cabins sell out the quickest, booking an inside cabin on a ship with only a few such cabins might result in an upgrade.
 Cruise ships like to sail full, and if demand is high for the lower grade cabins, passengers holding reservations for those cabins might get an upgrade.
 One caveat—don't count on this happening.
 Be prepared to sail in that small inside cabin.